nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 As you can see, a new Inventory Record with its quantity updated is created which replaces the old Inventory Record.
 In addition, a new Finance Record is created to reflect the change in total amount which also replaces the old Finance Record.

 Now, all there is left is to display a message to the user informing him/her about the status of their command input, as well as the deleted inventory records.
 The `CommandResult` object returned previously is now used to create a new `CommandBox` object, which is used to display items on NUStorage's UI.
 This happens when `UiManager#fillInnerParts()` is called.
 Refer to [Figure 24](#37-ui-sequence-diagram) at the end of section 3 for the sequence diagram for UI.

+With this, the Update Inventory record command fully finishes executing and NUStorage's UI displays the status messages for the user to see.

 ### 3.7.
 UI Sequence Diagram